Frequently Asked Questions

 He received his B.S. from Bluefield College and a master's degree (ABD) in mathematics from Virginia Tech.

 His research involved Krylov subspaces in the field of numerical linear algebra.

 and produces the Massey Ratings, which provide objective

 team evaluation for professional, college, and high school sports.
 His college football

-ratings have been a component of the Bowl Championship Series since 1999.
+ratings were a component of the Bowl Championship Series from 1999-2013.

 Massey has also worked with USA Today High School Sports since 2008.